huggingface/blog/searching-the-hub.md

 api = HfApi()
 ```

 These two classes can help us frame a solution to our above problem.
-The `ModelSearchArguments` class is a namespace-like one, that contains every single valid parameter we can searech for!
+The `ModelSearchArguments` class is a namespace-like one that contains every single valid parameter we can search for!

 Let's take a peek: